github/developer.github.com/content/guides/discovering-resources-for-a-user.md

 Applications can perform all sorts of organization-related tasks for a user.
 To perform these tasks, the app needs an [OAuth authorization][scopes] with sufficient permission.
 For example, the `read:org` scope allows you to [list teams][list-teams], and the `user` scope lets you [publicize the user’s organization membership][publicize-membership].
 Once a user has granted one or more of these scopes to your app, you're ready to fetch the user’s organizations.

-Just as we did when discovering repositories above, we'll start by requiring [GitHub's Octokit.rb][octokit.rb] Ruby library, configuring Octokit.rb to take care of [pagination][pagination] for us, and use ... <media type> ...
+Just as we did when discovering repositories above, we'll start by requiring [GitHub's Octokit.rb][octokit.rb] Ruby library and configuring it to take care of [pagination][pagination] for us:

     #!ruby
     require 'octokit'